skip to main content

 OHS Counseling

+The primary role of a school counselor is to promote the academic, career, and personal development of students.
 They will help students evaluate their abilities and interests to develop realistic academic and career goals.
 As well as coach students to learn strategies for problem solving and positive interpersonal communication skills.

 Counselors will support students with issues/situations that will impeded their ability to be successful in school.
 We are trained in crisis intervention and develop/facilitate/coordinate prevention activities and intervention strategies.
 Counselors adhere to a code of ethics and confidentiality that vary from others in the school.